MahmoudHegazi/AI_function/README.md

 Ultimate dynamic try add new div with child and set size for parent and child

+I created A fake database with all database features only for 1 session

 ## imporant (Invited new method)

 *  IT can collect alot of info about the element and its parent and finally calculate and get the font size in EM